gfmcknight/nitely/README.md

 # Nitely

-Nitely is a local build service that allows users to build their projects at specified times more easily.
+Nitely is a local build service.

 ## Prerequisites